Albany, NY Solar Panels

 Key Takeaways

-- Albany residents pay 24.4¢ per kWh which is 47% higher than the national average, making solar savings substantial.
+- Albany homeowners pay 24.4¢ per kWh—nearly 50% above the national average, making solar panels a smart financial investment.

 Albany Electricity Prices